GoogleChromeLabs/wp-sitemaps/README.md

 * `core_sitemaps_index_stylesheet_content` - Filter the content of the sitemap index stylesheet.
 * `core_sitemaps_stylesheet_css` - Filter the CSS only for the sitemap stylesheet.

+**Does this plugin support `changefreq` and `priority` attributes for sitemaps?**

+No. Those are optional fields in the sitemaps protocol and not typically consumed by search engines.
+Developers can still add those fields if they really want too.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md).